RoanHemmings/ClassicHomestarRunner/README.md

 * All toons post Halloween Hijinks are now presented like the Flash Site is.

 * I have merged the best parts from the current HTML5 Toons menu into the old Flash Toons menu.
 Therefore: Powered by The Cheat is back as a category, I have given Puppet Stuff its menu preview, and Video Stuff is also a category.
+Toons either not on the menu or previously on the menu but taken off are readded.

+* All versions of Old Flash Stuff are combined, to produce a more coherent version of the page, Marshmallows Last Stand is reinstated.

 ## CHANGELOG:

+* 19/11/2022 - Added Old Flash Stuff, and also added every toon released in 2000.

-* 19/11/2022 - Created Repository, created new version of Flash Toons Menu, and added all Toons released after Halloween Hijinks.
+* 18/11/2022 - Created Repository, created new version of Flash Toons Menu, and added all Toons released after Halloween Hijinks.

 ## CURRENT DEPLOY STATUS: